ARM-software/MDK-Middleware/Examples/Network/BSD_Server/README.md

 # BSD Server Example

-This MDK-Middleware example project implements a **BSD Server** device.
+This MDK-Middleware example project implements a **BSD Server**.
 You can control the LEDs on the server board using requests from BSD clients.

 For detailed description see [BSD Server Example section in MDK-Middleware documentation](https://arm-software.github.io/MDK-Middleware/latest/Network/BSD_Server_Example.html).